sapcc/elektron/README.md

 ```

 ### Middlewares
 Each service in Elektron can be extended by middlewares.
-Middlewares allow to manipulate parameters, headers and data before they are passed to the http client.
+Middlewares can be used to manipulate parameters, headers and data before they are passed to the http client.

-Middleware can be an object or an instance of Proc.
+A middleware can be an object or an instance of `Proc`.
 The important thing is that it responds to the method "call" which returns an array of params, options and data.

 A middleware is added to the service using the method `add_middleware` which accepts a parameter or a block.